t-redactyl/blog/content/2015-11-18-reddit-api-part-1.md

 ---
 title: Analysing reddit data - part 1: setting up the environment
 date: 2015-11-18
 comments: false
 tags: Python, Programming tips, Public Data
 keywords: python, programming, virtualenv, virtualfish, reproducible research
 ---

 Early in my career (before I discovered all I wanted to do was work with data) I thought I wanted to be a relationships psychologist.
 I actually wrote my Ph.D. thesis on hurtful events in relationships, and my Honours thesis on romantic jealousy, so you get the point!
 I still have a bit of a fascination with people's relationship problems, so a guilty pleasure of mine is reading the subreddit [/r/relationships](https://www.reddit.com/r/relationships#hme).
 Given how much time I spend on this subreddit, it seemed like a good place for a first attempt at extracting JSON-encoded data from the web.

-This post is the first of a 3-part tutorial on extracting and analysing data from reddit.
-It is aimed at people completely new to working with JSON-encoded data.
+This post is the first of a 4-part tutorial on extracting and analysing data from reddit.
+It is aimed at people completely new to working with JSON data.
 The parts are:
 1. **Setting up the environment.** This week's post will explain how to set up your environment with all the required packages in a way that lends itself to completely reproducible research.
-2. **Extracting the data.** Next week, I will cover how to pull JSON-encoded data from reddit (using /r/relationships as my example) and put it into a `pandas DataFrame` for analysis.
+2. **Extracting the data.** Next week, I will cover how to pull JSON-encoded data from reddit (using /r/relationships as my example) and put in into a `pandas DataFrame` for analysis.
+3. **Cleaning and describing the data.** In two weeks I will demonstrate some data cleaning and basic descriptives in `pandas`.
-3. **Cleaning and analysing the data.** I will end in two weeks by demonstrating some further data cleaning and basic analysis in `pandas` and plotting in `matplotlib`.
+4. **Analysing the data.** I will end in three weeks by setting up some basic hypotheses and testing them using `pandas` and `scipy` and showing some plotting in `matplotlib`.

 Enough with the introduction, let's move onto setting up our environment!